Betty Jo Plovanich - Enquirer Democrat

 Betty Jo Plovanich

-Betty was a homemaker, and had worked for Georgia Pacific in Mt.
-Olive, and as a bus driver.
+Besides a homemaker, Betty had worked for Georgia Pacific in Mt.
+Olive.
+She also worked in the cafeteria and a bus driver for CUSD#7.

+She enjoyed working in her gardens, watching the hummingbirds in her yard, savoring life with her best friend, Wilma, spending time with her family and driving the school bus.

-She is survived by her spouse, Richard Plovanich; children, Robin Schwehr, Mark White, Alfred White, Murry Carter; step daughter, Becky Plovanich; grandchildren, Wrigley, Easton and Waverly.
+She is survived by her husband, Richard Plovanich; brother, David Archer; children, Robin Schwehr of Benld, Mark White of Litchfield, Alfred White of Florida, Murry Carter of Texas; step daughter, Becky Plovanich of Mo.; grandchildren Michael McDaniel, Jason McDaniel, Trisha Keifer, Julie White, Kayla Nail and Victoria Carter; many great grandchildren in Illinois, Florida, Texas and her favorite, Lola, her fur baby.

 A celebration of life will be held at a later date.